HMS Rosalind (1916)

 HMS Rosalind was an R-class destroyer which served with the Royal Navy.
-The ship was launched by Thornycroft on 14 October 1916 as the first of five similar ships ordered from the yard.
+The ship was launched by Thornycroft in October 1916 as the first of five similar ships ordered from the yard.
 The design was used as the basis for five subsequent ships of the S-class also built by the company.
-Rosalind served as part of the Grand Fleet during the First World War, operating as an escort to other warships and in anti-submarine patrols alongside other destroyers.
-The vessel was sold to be broken up on 13 July 1926.
+Rosalind served as part of the Grand Fleet during the First World War, operating as an escort to other warships and in anti-submarine patrols alongside other destroyers of the coast of Scotland and Ireland.
+In 1917, the destroyer escorted the armoured cruisers Duke of Edinburgh and HMS Shannon.
+After the Armistice that ended the wr, Rosalind was briefly paid off, then recommissioned and served with the Portsmouth local defence flotilla.
+In 1924, the destroyer participated in a naval review in front of George V. The vessel was sold to be broken up in July 1926.

 Design and development

+As the First World War progressed, the Royal Navy required more, and more modern, warships.
 Rosalind was the first of three R-class destroyers ordered by the British Admiralty from John I. Thornycroft & Company in July 1915 as part of the Sixth War Construction Programme.
-The ships differed from the six preceding Thornycroft M-class built by the yard in having all geared turbines and the aft gun being raised on a bandstand.
+The destroyers were known as the 'Rosalind group', named after this vessel.
+The ships differed from the six preceding Thornycroft M-class built by the yard in having all geared steam turbines and the aft gun being raised on a bandstand.

 Rosalind had a long overall of 274 ft, with a beam of 27 ft 6 in and a draught of 11 ft.
 Displacement was 1037 LT normal and 1208 LT full load.
 Three Yarrow boilers fed steam to two sets of Brown-Curtis geared steam turbines rated at 29000 shp and driving two shafts, giving a design speed of 35 kn, although the ship reached 37.09 kn during trials.
 Three funnels were fitted.
 A total of 296 LT of fuel oil was carried, giving a design range of 3450 nmi at 20 kn.

 Armament consisted of three QF 4in Mk IV guns on the ship's centreline, with one on the forecastle, one aft on a raised bandstand and one between the second and third funnels.
 A single 2-pounder (40 mm) pom-pom anti-aircraft gun was carried, along with four 21 in torpedoes in two twin rotating mounts.
+The destroyer was fitted with racks and storage for depth charges.
+Initially, only two depth charges were carried but the number increased in service and by 1918, the vessel was carrying between 30 and 50 depth charges.
 The vessel had a complement of 82 officers and ratings.